 With medical care costs soaring, any investment you make to improve your health and fitness is going to save you BIG money down the line.
 Furthermore, you can expect a higher quality of life when you reach your golden years if you’re still able to get around on your own two feet and enjoy your favorite hobbies and activities like playing golf, gardening, hiking in nature, playing with your grand kids, and traveling the globe.
 You get to spend your hard earned money on vacations and fun stuff instead of assisted living or cardiologists.
 Here’s a handy little comparison:

-Cost of Personal Training: my rates start at only $75 per session.
+Cost of Personal Training: my in-person rates start at only $100 per session.
 Personal training is currently not covered by health insurance, but you may be able to use pre-tax dollars from your HSA in the future if the PHIT Act passes in Congress.
 Contact your legislators to advocate for it if you see fit.